the-road-to-learn-react/the-road-to-react-spanish/manuscript/react-styling/css-modules.md

 );
 ~~~~~~~

 The SearchForm component receives the styles as well.
 It has to use string interpolation for using two styles in one element via JavaScript's template literals.
-One alternative way is the [classnames](https://github.com/JedWatson/classnames) library, which is installed via the command line as project dependency:
+One alternative way is the [clsx](https://bit.ly/3DNEA3R) library, which is installed via the command line as a project dependency:

-{title="src/App.js",lang="javascript"}
+{title="src/App.jsx",lang="javascript"}
 ~~~~~~~
-import cs from 'classnames';
+import clsx from 'clsx';

 ...

-// somewhere in a className attribute className={cs(styles.button, styles.buttonLarge)}
+// somewhere in a className attribute className={clsx(styles.button, styles.buttonLarge)}
 ~~~~~~~

-The library offers conditional styling too; whereas the left hand-side of the object's property must be used as a [computed property name](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer) and is only applied if the right hand-side evaluates to true:
+The library offers conditional styling too; whereas the left-hand side of the object's property must be used as a [computed property name](https://mzl.la/2XuN651) and is only applied if the right-hand side evaluates to true:

-{title="src/App.js",lang="javascript"}
+{title="src/App.jsx",lang="javascript"}
 ~~~~~~~
-import cs from 'classnames';
+import clsx from 'clsx';

 ...

-// somewhere in a className attribute className={cs(styles.button, { [styles.buttonLarge]: isLarge })}
+// somewhere in a className attribute className={clsx(styles.button, { [styles.buttonLarge]: isLarge })}
 ~~~~~~~

 Finally, continue with the InputWithLabel component:

-{title="src/App.js",lang="javascript"}
+{title="src/App.jsx",lang="javascript"}
 ~~~~~~~
 const InputWithLabel = ({ ... }) => {
   ...